 I can’t help but think of George Frazier when Richard Nixon comes to mind.
 Saturday marked the 40th anniversary of our 37th President’s resignation.
 I followed the Watergate hearings closely, listened to WBZ every night for Jerry Williams’s meticulous recounting of the sordid details, and read Frazier’s thrice-weekly column in The Boston Globe with zeal.
 This late-career renown earned Frazier a Friday morning slot on the CBS Morning News, where with a fresh boutonniere in his lapel, he’d express further disdain for Nixon and disgust with his defenders.

 Frazier (1911-1974) was a celebrator and an arbiter of style, and he wrote about men’s fashion for decades.
 A graduate of Boston Latin and Harvard, Class of ’32, he became Downbeat’s Boston correspondent in 1935.
 The following year, he urged the city’s premier after-hours venue, The Theatrical Club, to open its doors to black patrons and performers.
-According to Richard Vacca’s The Boston Jazz Chronicles, when Fats Waller opened there in November 1936 Jim Crow was shown the door.
+According to Richard Vacca’s The Boston Jazz Chronicles, when Fats Waller opened there in November 1936, Jim Crow was shown the door.
 Frazier remained a steadfast supporter of civil rights, but good taste was always a concern.
-Read here his displeasure with the quality of music (Bob Dylan, Joan Baez, PP&M) featured at the March on Washington in 1963.
+Read here his displeasure with the quality of music (Bob Dylan, Joan Baez, Peter Paul & Mary) featured at the March on Washington in 1963.
+Carp if you must, dear reader, but I’m glad someone was paying attention to how jazz, an inherently iconoclastic music, was excluded or marginalized as the anti-establishment sixties marched on.

 Something that was fire…Oh, how Frazier burned, too.
 I first came to know him through the Globe column he began writing in 1970.
 His best work was devotional, whether the subject was Ted Williams, Scott Fitzgerald, Fred Astaire, shirt collars, Billie Holiday (they were rumored to have been lovers), Appointment in Samarra, the shoeshine stand at the Cleveland airport, John Lobb shoes, or Louis Armstrong.
 Before the trumpeter’s 70th birthday celebration at Newport on July 4, 1970, Frazier railed at the jazz elite for abandoning Armstrong, and expressed outrage at the notion of Pops as an Uncle Tom.
 The first extensive piece I read by him on a jazz subject was his liner note essay for Miles Davis’s Greatest Hits.
 He dubbed Miles “The Warlord of the Weejuns,” and devoted the entire piece to his sartorial originality.
 It concluded with him saying that he’d heard Miles was also a “pretty good” trumpeter.